 The U.S. airline industry touches nearly every person's life.
 Every day, airlines transport millions of people and goods quickly and easily around the globe.
-As a result, the health of regional, national and global economies is inextricably linked to this vital industry.
+As a result, the health of regional, national, and global economies is inextricably linked to this vital industry.

 Only the data in broad historical context tells the full story.
-The goal of the ADP Web site is to confirm – and in some cases dispel – the conventional wisdom about the airline industry.
-The ADP represents a unique and comprehensive body of data that will enable a better understanding of the U.S. airline industry and its operating environment - including those factors that should be considered as the industry confronts consolidation, new competition and renegotiated labor contracts.
-The ADP provides a new resource for MIT students, the academic community, financial community and news media that we hope will be instrumental in identifying the fundamental cycles in the industry's financial performance and the factors driving those cycles.
+The goal of the Airline Data Project is to confirm – and in some cases dispel – the conventional wisdom about the airline industry.
+The ADP represents a unique and comprehensive body of data that enables a better understanding of the U.S. airline industry and its operating environment - including those factors that should be considered as the industry confronts consolidation, new competition, and renegotiated labor contracts.
+The ADP provides a new resource for MIT students, the academic community, financial community, and the news media that we hope will be instrumental in identifying the fundamental cycles in the industry's financial performance and the factors driving those cycles.

 We invite you to review this data, share your thoughts on the content and make suggestions for other areas of analysis that would be beneficial in assessing the industry's financial health and prospects.